 History of Napa/Nappa

-However, prior to California's statehood, city-related documents have seemed to spell the location as Nappa, with two p's.
+However, before California's statehood, city-related documents seemed to spell the location as Nappa, with two p's.
 However, after California's statehood, its spelling was Napa, with only one p.
 Conclusively, it would remain that way even during our modern times.

 Who Invented Napa Leather?